 When the first unapproved postings were found on the evening of Oct.
 31, 2019, they were removed immediately and campus police were notified.
 Additional postings were found across campus that night, the following morning and into the weekend.
 Facilities Management and the Racist and Bias Protocol Committee were also notified.

 These flyers were posted in violation of the university posting policy.
 The Department of Public Safety documented the incident and will use it as evidence if any related illegal activity occurs.
 Video surveillance is being checked to determine whether any students were involved.
 If any are identified, the Office of the Dean of Students will contact them to discuss policies and relevant sanctions, and provide education about the background, history and impact of these messages.
 This is standard protocol for all posting violations.

 What to do

 University policy sets the requirements for postings on campus.
 Flyers that are posted contrary to the policy will be removed.
 You can contact Facilities Management or the University Department of Public Safety (after hours) to alert them of posting violations.
-More information about the university’s posting guidelines are available here.
+More information about the university’s posting guidelines is available here.

 - University Department of Public Safety: 801-581-2677

 The U is committed to equity, diversity and inclusion